 SCAPE Education

-SCAPE’s Education Programme offers opportunities for school groups to respond to public artworks, through practical and fun art-making activities inside the SCAPE classroom.
-Our classroom has been based in Tūranga, Christchurch’s new central library, since opening in October 2018.
+SCAPE’s Education Programme offers opportunities for school groups to respond to public artworks, through practical and fun art-making activities inside the SCAPE classroom or at school.
+Our classroom has been based in Tūranga, Christchurch’s central library, since 2018.

 SCAPE Events